VAR call helps Arsenal secure 1-1 draw at Man United

-MANCHESTER, England (AP) — Arsenal striker Pierre-Emerick Aubameyang scored a goal that required VAR overturning a poor on-field offside decision to earn a 1-1 draw at Manchester United in the Premier League on Monday.

-There was a touch of controversy about the goal, with the assistant referee’s flag already raised when Aubameyang chipped United goalkeeper David De Gea for the 58th-minute equalizer.
+The assistant referee’s flag was already raised for offside when Arsenal striker Pierre-Emerick Aubameyang chipped a deft finish past United goalkeeper David De Gea in the 58th minute of a frenetic and error-strewn Premier League game between the two old rivals on Monday.

-United manager Ole Gunnar Solskjaer complained to the fourth official that the referee had already blown his whistle before Aubameyang took his shot.

-When the goal was reviewed, Aubameyang was clearly being played onside by United defender Harry Maguire, directly in front of the assistant referee.
+When the goal was reviewed by VAR, the replay showed Aubameyang was clearly being played onside by United defender Harry Maguire, directly in front of the assistant referee.
+The decision was overturned and Arsenal had its equalizer in 1-1 draw at Old Trafford.

+United manager Ole Gunnar Solskjaer complained to the fourth official in the technical area, saying the referee had already blown his whistle before Aubameyang took his shot.
+De Gea said after the match that he had been distracted by the on-field call.

+“Of course,” the goalkeeper said.
+“It’s easier if the linesman keeps the flag down.”

+The complaints cannot change the fact that United, the most prestigious team in England, is languishing in 10th place and has fewer points — nine — after seven games than in any season since 1989.
+It has not scored more than one goal in any of its last seven matches in all competitions.

+His only real chance of the game came out of nothing, with United defender Axel Tuanzebe giving the ball away with a misplaced pass in front of his own area.
+Bukayo Saka played a first-time pass forward to Aubameyang, who cut inside and applied the finish.

+“I was sure I was not offside.
+I was surprised the referee whistled,” Aubameyang said.
+“I always try to score even if there is a whistle from the referee.”

-United went in front through Scott McTominay in first-half stoppage time, the midfielder’s shot from the edge of the area taking a slight deflection off the shoulder of Arsenal defender Sokratis and flying into the roof of the net.
+It canceled out United’s opening goal by Scott McTominay in first-half stoppage time, the midfielder’s shot from the edge of the area taking a slight deflection off the shoulder of Arsenal defender Sokratis and flying into the roof of the net.

-The result lifted Arsenal into fourth place, on goal difference, after seven games and left United in 10th place.

-Aubameyang became the first Arsenal player to score seven goals in the first seven games of a Premier League campaign since Dennis Bergkamp in the 1997-98 season.
+United finished the stronger, with Paul Pogba curling a shot just wide and McTominay heading over from a corner when unmarked in front of goal.

+Still, it was yet more disappointment for Solskjaer, who has won just four of 15 league games since being hired on a full-time basis in March.

 Traditionally one of the biggest matches in English soccer, this Man United-Arsenal fixture pitted the teams in 11th and eighth places, respectively, at kickoff.
 Indeed, United had never been as low down the standings heading into a match against Arsenal in the history of the Premier League.